tarantool/doc/doc/reference/reference_sql/sql-features.rst

 SQL features
 --------------------------------------------------------------------------------

-In this section we will go through SQL:2016's "Feature taxonomy and definition for mandatory features".
+This section compares Tarantool's features with SQL:2016's "Feature taxonomy and definition for mandatory features".

-For each feature in that list, we will come up with a simple example SQL statement.
+For each feature in that list, there will be a simple example SQL statement.
-If Tarantool appears to handle the example, we will mark it "Okay", else we will mark it "Fail".
+If Tarantool appears to handle the example, it will be marked "Okay", else it will be marked "Fail".
-Since this is rough and arbitrary, we believe that tests which are unfairly marked "Okay" will probably be balanced by tests which are unfairly marked "Fail".
+Since this is rough and arbitrary, the hope is that tests which are unfairly marked "Okay" will probably be balanced by tests which are unfairly marked "Fail".

 .. container:: table